nekStab/LightKrylov/paper/paper.md

 end interface
 ```

-Using such `abstract` types enables us to focus on the high-level implementation of the different Krylov-based algorithms while leaving the performance-critical details of the vector and matrix-vector operations to the users.
+Using such `abstract` types enables us to focus on the high-level implementation of the different algorithms while leaving the performance-critical details to the users.
 After extending these `abstract` types for their particular applications, users can solve linear systems or compute eigenvalues as easily as

 ```fortran